 What Makes Our Metal Roofs Better?

-Any steel roofing warranty, when looked at closely, will not protect homeowners from the inevitable rusting that will occur.
-Due to low quality coatings or the unavoidable cut edges and screw holes needed for installation, steel will rust.
+Any steel roofing warranty, when looked at closely, cannot 100% guarantee against rust.
+Low quality coatings, cut edges and screw holes needed for installation will expose the steel and eventually trigger rust formation.
 If the idea of rust staining on your roof is unacceptable then a Classic Aluminum Roof is the answer.
 With unmatched durability, energy efficiency, environmental sustainability, and the most comprehensive lifetime warranty in the business, there is no better roofing product in Canada.

 While old school metal roofs had exposed fasteners, design technology has brought roofs with concealed fasteners.
 The concealed fasteners don’t need the neoprene washers that wear out, because they are never exposed to the weather.
 Additionally, concealed fasteners, through clip design and sometimes panel design, allow for the thermal movement of the metal.
 The roof is held secure, but there are ways for it to float incrementally and move with temperature changes without anything breaking down or coming less weathertight with age.